 Every part of a product is different and so are the tools required to build them.
 Instead of being stuck with a given set of frameworks, microfrontends give you the flexibility to freely explore development tools pertaining to each module.

-The Tradeoffs of Microfrontends
+The Tradeoffs of Micro frontends with React

 1. Bigger Download Sizes: Duplicate dependencies are reported to be the reason microfrontends cause bigger download sizes.
 Given that every app is built with React and each has to download the dependency when a visitor wants to load a page, higher download sizes result.